richmilton/uk-ireland-stampduty-calculator/readme.md

 Calculates stamp duty based on current rules.
-Handles regional/country variation for commercial and residential property, and includes options for first time buyers and homeowners and invesors.
+Handles regional/country variation for commercial and residential property, and includes options for first time buyers and homeowners and investors.

 ## install
 ```bash